What Is Brand Positioning?

 Evaluate The Current Brand Positioning

-As you’re creating a marketing strategy, it’s important to understand how your brand currently exists in the minds of your users.
+As you’re creating a marketing strategy, it’s important to understand how your business currently exists in the minds of your users.
 This information will help guide your marketing strategy and increase overall brand equity, which can elevate your brand’s position.
-To help you find out just where your brand stands, Compass does the hard work for you by providing direct from consumer thoughts and opinions from several different touchpoints to give you a full picture of your audience’s thoughts on your brand.
+To help you find out just where your organization stands, Compass does the hard work for you by providing direct from consumer thoughts and opinions from several different touchpoints to give you a full picture of your audience’s thoughts on your company.

 Competitor research is one of the most important steps you can take to find out how to position your brand to your audience.
 It not only helps you stay up-to-date with what your competitors are offering to the consumer, but it can also point to any gaps that need to filled by your products.
 Compass makes this phase easier than ever before by giving you a look at competitors from a variety of angles through real-time consumer insights.